 e3 Civic High Opens September 2013, San Diego Unified School District

-The new downtown San Diego Central Library is home to an innovative educational experience for high school students in San Diego. e3 will open in September 2013 on the sixth and seventh floors of library.
+The new downtown San Diego Central Library is home to an innovative educational experience for high school students in San Diego. e3 opened in September 2013 on the sixth and seventh floors of library.
 The school will focus on ensuring that all students are prepared for college, career, and civic engagement.
 This unique setting in downtown San Diego will allow students to utilize the resources of a state of the art library in the downtown business center where partnerships, internships and civic activities are prevalent.

 Contact Miles Durfee, Managing Regional Director, Southern California for more information about the region.